emilianoyoung/ai/_posts/_archive/2019-12-01-linker-networks-extends-its-auto-labeling-service-to-microsoft-azure-stack-hub-to-empower-a-new-generation-of-customer-experiences.md

 ---
 category: news
 title: "Linker Networks Extends its Auto-labeling Service to Microsoft Azure Stack Hub to Empower a New Generation of Customer Experiences"
-excerpt: "Moreover, this new integration with Azure Stack Hub delivers an end-to-end solution ... \"We at Linker see Auto-labeling dataset processing plays an essential part of AI machine learning development.
-Our goal is to provide end-to-end AI solution for various ..."
+excerpt: "BOSTON, Dec.
+1, 2019 /PRNewswire/ -- Linker Networks, Inc. (\"Linker\") today announced that it is bringing its AI based auto-labeling with continuous learning service to Azure Stack Hub, an extension of the Azure cloud for consistently building and running ..."
 publishedDateTime: 2019-12-01T14:13:00Z
 sourceUrl: https://www.benzinga.com/pressreleases/19/12/n14908555/linker-networks-extends-its-auto-labeling-service-to-microsoft-azure-stack-hub-to-empower-a-new-ge
 ampUrl: https://amp.benzinga.com/amp/content/14908555